Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 [![Screenshot that shows Sync tab where you can configure crawl frequency.](media/github-connector/GitHub-sync-tab.png)](media/github-connector/GitHub-sync-tab.png#lightbox)

-The refresh interval determines how often your data is synced between the data source and the Graph connector index.
+The refresh interval determines how often your data is synced between the data source and the GitHub Cloud Knowledge Copilot connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

 You can change the default values of refresh interval from here if you want to.